saltyorg/docs/docs/saltbox/basics/basics.md

 The original seeding torrents will remain in the download directory [they never leave the local machine] until they are deleted by you or some form of automation.

-[AutoScan](https://github.com/cloudbox/autoscan/) will, in turn, tell Plex to scan for the newly downloaded TV Show or Movie, by only scanning the specific season or movie folder.
+[AutoScan](https://github.com/cloudbox/autoscan/) will, in turn, tell Plex to scan for the newly downloaded show or movie, by only scanning the specific season or movie folder.
 This will

 - make the media appear in Plex sooner than what a full library scan would have been able to do, and
 - reduce the chances of Cloud Storage API bans for excessive activity.